informatics-isi-edu/hatrac/REST-API.md

 - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to update the resource.
 - **404 Not Found**: the name does not denote an existing resource.
+- **412 Precondition Failed**: the deletion was aborted because the ACL sub-resource state on the server did not match the _etag value_ present in an `If-Match` request header.

 ## Chunked Upload Resources